Rewards Week has been extended! Save up to £1000 on selected cars.

 Renault Clio Hybrid Automatic Gearbox

-It wasn't until 1939 that automatic transmission was mass-produced.
-It was General Motors' "Hydra-Matic" four-speed hydraulic automatic transmission which was eventually commercialised for the masses.
-The first automatic cars were the 1940 Oldsmobile Cadillac and the 1948 Pontiac Oldsmobile.
+It wasn't until 1939 that automatic transmission for vehicles was mass-produced.
+It was General Motors’ “Hydra-Matic” four-speed hydraulic automatic transmission which was eventually commercialised for the masses.
+The first automatic cars to market were the 1940 Oldsmobile Cadillac and the 1948 Pontiac Oldsmobile.

-Automatic cars were traditionally dominant in the USA.
-They began to rise in popularity and production in Europe in the 2000s.
-In 1997, automatic transmission was only found in 10-12% of cars in Europe.
 Since 2020 in the UK, many new cars are now produced with automatic transmission only.
 Manufacturers like Volvo and Mercedes-Benz have stopped selling new manual transmission cars completely.
-This comes as the majority of manufacturers prioritise electric powertrains in their model ranges.
+This comes as the majority of manufacturers prioritise electric in their model ranges.

 How do automatic cars work?